 Figure X.3.1-1: Workflow Definition sample process flow

-To demonstrate how the Workflow Document is populated during the process, Figure X.3.1-2 shows the evolution of the Workflow Document during this telemonitoring workflow from step A to step C.1.
+To demonstrate how the Workflow Document is populated during the process, Figure X.3.1-2 shows the evolution of the Workflow Document during this telemonitoring workflow from step A to step C1.
 Each one of the steps is depicted in a column.